nhsengland/datascience-pd-newsletter/README.md

 ## Getting Started

-## Contributing
+## Developing
-Would you like to contribute to the newsletter?
 We create the newsletter using .qmd files, which are markdown files with extra functionality provided by Quarto.
 Follow the instructions below to find out how to render your `.qmd` so you can see what it will look like once published.

 Credit to [rocker-org](https://github.com/rocker-org/devcontainer-features/tree/main/src/quarto-cli) for making this possible.
 **These instructions are specifically for running in GitHub codespaces.
 To run on your local machine I believe you would need to additonally install Quarto CLI, as well as the VSCode extension.
 I'm not sure if it would be possible on a corporate laptop.**